ichimei0125/Learning-Note/Azure/AZ-103/az-103_note.md

     * application access to Windows-based Azure virtual machine (VM)
   * redeploy steps:
      1. Azure will shut down the VM
+     1. move the VM to a new node within the Azure infrastructure
      1. and then power it back on
      1. **retaining all your configuration options and associated resource**